Burrata Panzanella: Your New Favorite Salad

 2 cups Italian or French bread, cubed and toasted

-¼ cup Meyer lemon olive oil
+¼ cup Meyer lemon extra virgin olive oil

 2 tablespoons balsamic vinegar